Over the past decade drones have rapidly gone from ultra-niche to mainstream, and the technology shows no signs of slowing down.

 With the rise in popularity has come an increase in attention from software developers looking to add functionality to existing UAV platforms and ultimately sell apps and drone software to end users.

-We have compiled a list of drone apps that can be used for anything from building sophisticated waypoint missions to assessing the magnetic interference at any flying site to ensure safe drone operations.
+We have compiled a list of drone apps that can be used for anything from building sophisticated waypoint missions, to assessing the magnetic interference at a flying site, to counting cattle on a farm.

 (Note: Don’t yet have a drone?
-Visit DroneTrader.com to browse new, used, and refurbished drone listings in your area!)
+Visit DroneTrader.com to browse new, used, and specialty drone listings in your area!)

-List of Must-Have Drone Apps (Updated February 2019)
+List of Must-Have Drone Apps & Software (Updated May 2019)

 AirData has rapidly grown into a household name in the UAV industry.
 It integrates tightly with the DJI and Yuneec brands of drones, and provides valuable information for drone pilots such as battery life and health, complete flight logs, flight archives and more.